python/cpython/Doc/howto/clinic.rst

 .. note::

-   If you forget to update your clinic code during the target beta phase, the copmiler warning will turn into a compiler error when the release candidate phase kicks in.
+   If you forget to update your input block during the alpha and beta phases, the compiler warning will turn into a compiler error when the release candidate phase begins.